-You can also use Information Console to navigate to and view the following file types in an Encyclopedia volume using Actuate BIRT Viewer and Interactive Viewer:
+You can also use Information Console to navigate to and view an Actuate BIRT report document (.rptdocument) file, using Actuate BIRT Viewer and Interactive Viewer.

-- Actuate BIRT report design (.rptdesign) file - Actuate BIRT report document (.rptdocument) file

 Then, if the file contains a cross tab, you can start Data Analyzer from Interactive Viewer.